leudz/shipyard/guide/src/fundamentals/systems.md

 ### Workloads

-A workload is a named group of one or more systems.
+A workload is a named group of systems.

 ```rust, noplaypen
 {{#include ../../../tests/book/systems.rs:workload}}
 ```

 Workloads are stored in the [`World`](https://docs.rs/shipyard/latest/shipyard/struct.World.html), ready to be run again and again.

-There's a few points to keep in mind about workloads:
+They don't take up much memory so even if you make a few with similar systems it's not a problem.

-1. Workloads will run their systems first to last or at the same time when possible.
+Workloads will run their systems first to last or at the same time when possible.
 We call this _outer-parallelism_, you can learn more about it in [this chapter](../going-further/parallelism.md).
-2. A workload cannot be modified once it's defined.
-Think of it more as a one-time setup than something you do dynamically at runtime.
-Workloads don't take up much memory so even if you make a few with similar systems it's not a problem.

 #### Workload Nesting